Mount Gandhamadana (Rameswaram): Location

 Gandhamadana is located 3 kilometres from Rameswaram, almost midway between the western edge of the island and the ghost-town of Dhanushkodi at the corner of the eastern promontory.
+Lights of Talaimannar, Sri Lanka are visible from here on clear nights.

 Legends

-Mountain Gandhamadana is believed to be the hillock from whose summit, the Lord Rama devotee Hanuman, commenced his flight to Ravana's Lanka.
+Gandhamadana is believed to be the hillock from whose summit, the Lord Rama devotee Hanuman, commenced his flight to Ravana's Lanka.
 Kalidasa [Kumarasambhava, VI] refers to Gandhamadana, located in the vicinity of the mythical city of Osadhiprastha in the Himalayas, which is home to Santanaka trees.

-Nath tradition holds that Parashurama, after enacting his vengeance, sought out God Dattatreya atop Mount Gandhamadana for spiritual guidance.
-Their conversations gave rise to Tripura Rahasya, a treatise on Advaita Vedanta.
-It was here that the deity instructed the warrior-sage on knowledge of scripture, renunciation of worldly activities, and non-duality, thus freeing Parashurama from the cycle of death and rebirth.
-Gandhamadan Parvat is also known as Rama's Feet.
+Gandhamadan Parvatam in Ramesvaram is also known as Ramar padam (Rama's Feet).